Kritanucoder/MedicalAIProjects/README.md

 ---

+## 🌟 Acknowledgments

+- Medical datasets and benchmarks from the research community
+- Open-source libraries and frameworks that made this work possible
+- Healthcare professionals for domain expertise and validation

+---

 <div align="center">

-**⭐ Star this repo if you find it helpful!**
+⭐ **Star this repo if you find it helpful!**

-Made with ❤️ for advancing healthcare through AI
+*Made with ❤️ for advancing healthcare through AI*

 </div>